-This barely counts as a recipe.
-It’s THAT easy.
-It’s a re-creation of a dish my sister and I had at Sesamo in Barcelona.
+This is a re-creation of a dish my sister and I had at Sesamo in Barcelona.
 It’s insanely flavorul: crunchy, creamy, and tangy all at the same time.

 The tahini and chimmichuri play perfectly off each other.
 The tahini brings richness, the chimmichuri brings tartness and heat, and the pomegranate and pine nuts add crunch.
 Cauliflower is the perfect vehicle for all this flavor because it’s so porous, but I’m sure it would work for other vegetables too.